-If you are in a hurry and just want to find out what the best dive computer is, then we recommend the Shearwater Research Petrel 2 SA Dive Computer as the best one.
+If you are in a hurry and just want to find out what the best dive computer is, then we recommend the Cressi Leonardo Dive Computer as the best one.

 Are you in the market for a new dive computer?
 No matter if you are looking to replace your old dive computer or are looking for your first one you want the best dive computer there is.
 Dive computers are often times referred to as a diver’s best friend as they allow you to spend more time enjoying your dives and less times making dive calculations.